 When it comes to an employee's dismissal it can be a difficult process, it's incredibly easy to say or do the wrong thing and make the situation worse.

-Using a termination of employment letter will help you to ensure that your employee is getting all the right information and that nothing is missing.
+Using a notice of termination of employment letter will help you to ensure that your employee is getting all the right information and that nothing is missing.
 Dismissal letters will also provide them with the information they need to appeal the decision.

 An employment termination letter is needed to provide the reason you are ending your employee's contract, as we've mentioned this formalises the process, and will help prevent wrongful dismissal, discrimination and unfair dismissal claims.